 In order to cover sector-specific areas of application, EU member states can expand the semantic data model of European standard EN 16931 using extensions.
 Germany’s first extension was introduced on 1 January 2021 for the XRechnung standard.
 The extension allows a single invoice line to be divided into several sub invoice lines.
 The extension will also allow XML files to be embedded in the invoice as attachments.

 Federal invoice submission portals are central access points for the submission of e-invoices.
 Organisations of the direct federal administration (e.g. ministries and superior federal authorities) receive e-invoices via the Federal Central Invoice Submission Portal (ZRE).
 Organisations of the indirect federal administration and cooperating federal states may receive e-invoices via the Online Access Act-compliant Invoice Submission Portal (OZG-RE), provided they are connected to it.

 Germany’s federal states implement EU Directive 2014/55/EU under their own responsibility.
 The requirements for electronic invoicing that apply to you as a supplier of public authorities and legal entities of the federal states are stipulated by the legal provisions of the federal state(s) in question.
 Here you will find information on how e-invoicing is implemented by the various federal states in Germany.
-Further information can be found in the “federal states summary” (Ländersynopse) of the Coordination Office for IT Standards (KoSIT).
+Further information can be found in the “federal states summary” (Ländersynopse, in German only) of the Coordination Office for IT Standards (KoSIT).
 If you are uncertain about the legal situation, we recommend that you contact your customers directly in the relevant federal state administration.